Broadband availability in the UK 2024: Facts, statistics & figures

 Broadband availability awareness in the UK is an ongoing issue, with many households still unaware of the broadband speeds they could upgrade to.
 According to a survey by Ofcom in 2021, around 1.5 million homes in the UK are unaware that they could get better broadband speeds by upgrading to a faster package.
 This represents around 5% of all UK households.
 In addition, around 600,000 households experience speeds of less than 10Mbps, but could upgrade to a faster package if they were aware of the option.

 Moreover, many people in the UK are also unaware that they are entitled to a minimum broadband speed of 10Mbps under the Universal Service Obligation (USO).
-According to Ofcom's Connected Nations 2022 report, around 300,000 homes and businesses in the UK are still unable to get a decent broadband connection.
-Of these, around 200,000 are eligible for support under the USO, but many people are not aware of this entitlement.
+According to Ofcom's Connected Nations 2024 report, around 26,000 homes and businesses in the UK are still unable to get a decent broadband connection.
+Many of them are eligible for support under the USO, but many people are not aware of this entitlement.
 Ofcom and the UK government are working to improve awareness of these issues and to ensure that everyone in the UK has access to reliable and fast broadband services.

 See also